 - Spiritual Communion: I encourage you to receive Jesus spiritually by praying the following prayer and also by visiting this link to read a beautiful reflection about fasting from the Eucharist that was written by Pope Benedict XVI.

 - Come to church to celebrate the Sacrament of Penance.
-I will continue providing confession on Wednesday’s from 5:00 – 6:00 pm, or by appointment.
+We will continue to have confession on Wednesday’s from 5:00 – 6:00 pm in the Children’s Chapel, or by appointment.
+Please maintain a six foot distance as you line up for confession outside the Children’s Chapel.
 An examination of conscience can help you prepare, hard copies are also available on the side tables in the church.

 - Don’t forget to continue to support the parish financially.
 Even though public celebration of the Eucharist will be suspended, ministry is alive and continues: the parish office will remain open, operating expenses accrue, employees need to be paid, those who are hungry need to be helped by way of our Food Pantry, and more.
 Offertory envelopes or checks can be mailed to the parish office.
 To support the parish regularly and without the use of offertory envelopes, eGiving is an easy and safe option.